24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Porto, Portugal’s second city, is not to be missed.

 Boasting a UNESCO World Heritage centre, arresting views of the River Douro with its iconic suspension bridge, and some fascinating sights, there’s no shortage of things to do.
-This includes the Se do Porto cathedral and its neighbour the Episcopal Palace, the central plaza, Praça da Liberdade, and the Torre dos Clerigos tower.
+This includes the Se do Porto cathedral and its neighbor, the Episcopal Palace, the central plaza, Praça da Liberdade, and the Torre dos Clerigos tower.

 Fans of Harry Potter should visit the neo-gothic Livraria Lello bookshop, the inspiration for JK Rowling when she penned the books.
 There are also a range of fascinating museums and a botanical garden.

-Trips to Porto should include some time spent in the colorful riverside promenade in Ribeira.
-This is a bustling place with bars and restaurants, a perfect spot for dining al fresco in the warm summer sun.
-It’s also a great area to stay in, with proximity to the main sights and main railway station (recommendations include Porto River and InPatio).
+Trips to Porto should include some time spent on the colorful riverside promenade in Ribeira.
+This bustling place with bars and restaurants is a perfect spot for dining al fresco in the warm summer sun.

-Rebeira is a stone’s throw from another key area to visit: Vila Nova de Gaia.
-Cross the Ponte de Dom Luis I bridge, taking in the stunning views of the river, and then catch the cable car down into Gaia.
-This is where the renowned port cellars are located and you can book onto tours and tastings.
-Old fashioned rabelo boats, used to transport port barrels from further upstream, bob up and down on the water.
+Ribeira is a stone’s throw from another key area to visit: Vila Nova de Gaia.
+Cross the Ponte de Dom Luis I bridge, taking in the stunning river views, and then catch the cable car down into Gaia.
+This is where the renowned port cellars are located, and you can book tours and tastings.

-Day trips outside of the city include Aveiro (said to be Portugal’s Venice), Guimaraes, or Braga, with its hilltop sanctuary Bom Jesus do Monte.
-For some sea air, take the vintage tram number 1 from the city out to Foz do Douro on the Atlantic coast.
+For some sea air, take the vintage tram number 1 from the city to Foz do Douro on the Atlantic coast.

 BOOK: Day tour from Porto to Braga and Guimaraes | Douro Valley Wine Tour

-Aveiro | ‘Venice of Portugal’
+9. Aveiro | ‘Venice of Portugal’

 By Marie from A Life Without Borders

-It’s also renowned for the regional Portuguese delicacy of Ovos Moles de Aveiro – a super-sweet sugary egg-yolk treat that pairs beautifully with coffee.
+It’s also renowned for the regional Portuguese delicacy of Ovos Moles de Aveiro – a super-sweet, sugary egg-yolk treat that pairs beautifully with coffee.

 Apart from its rich maritime history, Aveiro also offers stunning Art Nouveau heritage buildings, interesting museums, and traditional Portuguese tiles adorning the old train station and many of the shops, churches, and homes in the area.

-Stroll the stretch along the main waterway to discover lots of quaint cafes and restaurants, or pop into the Aveiro Fish Market for the freshest of fish cooked on the spot.
+Stroll the stretch along the main waterway to discover lots of quaint cafes and restaurants, or pop into the Aveiro Fish Market for the freshest fish cooked on the spot.

 For those with more time, take a ten-minute trip to the nearby Costa Nova, a traditional Portuguese fishing village famed for its brightly striped wooden cottages.
 Once used to store fishing gear, these cute houses have turned the local fishing village into one of the most instagrammable places in Portugal.